Tankless Water Heater

 - Close Unit Cover, Turn On Electricity and Power Up Unit.Close water heater cover and fasten cabinet screw.
 Turn on power breakers.
 Check unit display to varify power and operation.
 Open hot water faucet to purge system of air.
 Adjust temperature setting of unit control to desired level.
 Confirm unit function and hot water at tap.
 Adjust temperature as needed.

 As a followup, we have used the Stiebel Eltron Tempra 24 plus in our central Minnesota cabin for almost 2 years and could not be more happy with the performance.
 Our cabin has only one bathroom, but the plumbing to the shower is 3/4″ and the shower head set up for high flow, so the demands for a shower can be high.
-We find setting the unit to around 130° in the winter and around 120° provides perfectly hot showers and gives us all the hot water we need.
+We find setting the unit to around 130° in the winter and around 120° in the summer provides perfectly hot showers and gives us all the hot water we need.
 One aspect of using the unit with a well reservoir tank that we have noticed is the effect of changing water temperature related to refilling of the reservoir tank.
 Our reservoir tank is located in our warm mechanical room, and water in the tank eventually warms to the temperature of this room.
 Once we start to draw down the water in the tank, it is replaced with cold well water and the supply water temperature quickly drops.
 The end effect is changing hot water temperature at the tap.
 This is usually not a big problem, but we will plan our showers accordingly and know the second shower will need adjustment of the shower mixer.